Mud: Pottery

 Pottery is made by forming a clay body into objects of a required shape and heating them to high temperatures in a kiln which removes all the water from the clay, which induces reactions that lead to permanent changes including increasing their strength and hardening and setting their shape.
 A clay body can be decorated before or after firing.
 Prior to some shaping processes, clay must be prepared.
 Kneading helps to ensure an even moisture content throughout the body.
 Air trapped within the clay body needs to be removed.
 This is called de-airing and can be accomplished by a machine called a vacuum pug or manually by wedging.
 Wedging can also help produce an even moisture content.
 Once a clay body has been kneaded and de-aired or wedged, it is shaped by a variety of techniques.
 After shaping, it is dried and then fired.

 In ceramics, the making of liquid mud (called slip) is a stage in the process of refinement of the materials, since larger particles will settle from the liquid.

 Habitat

 Mud provides habitat for diverse species on land and in the sea.
+Terrestrial mud environments, often found in riparian zones and wetlands, are essential for burrowing organisms, providing crucial shelter and moisture for many insects, worms, and amphibians during dry periods.
+In marine and estuarine environments, the soft, fine-grained sediment of mudflats and benthic zones creates a unique, nutrient-rich habitat that supports dense communities of invertebrates, including various species of polychaete worms, bivalves (like clams), and crustaceans.
+These infaunal species burrow deeply into the mud, which buffers them from extreme changes in temperature and salinity, and in turn, they serve as a critical food source for migratory shorebirds and bottom-feeding fish.